citizen science – open data – Python

 2. Assessment

-Complete short Python challenges periodically (no AI, no Googling!).
-How does this work?
+Complete short Python challenges periodically (no AI, no Googling).

 3. Insights